Exploring Temples in chiang mai

-So, when you do finally manage to drag yourself away from the utterly stunning sanctuary that is four seasons Chiang mai - we have friends who visited and refused to leave!
+When you do finally manage to drag yourself away from the utterly stunning sanctuary that is four seasons Chiang mai - we have friends who visited and refused to leave!
 You soon realise there is so much to see outside.

 Its easy to see why its the hub of northern Thailand